Paulonsalarcon/ZupTest/README.md

   --name, -n [tests]: Tests to be executed.
 When not defined, all tests will be executed according to included/excluded tags

-  --output, -o: Output directory where reportmlog and evidences will be placed.
+  --output, -o: Output directory where report, log and evidences will be placed.

 2. Docker
   Build Dockerfile: docker build . -t zuptest